Progress chart for CAFM, IT and management, clear visualisation of industry developments and IT solutions.

 In the world of facility management, there are many buzzwords vying for attention.
-One of them is the Maturity model.
+One of them is Maturity model.
 But is it an indispensable tool or just a trendy buzzword?
-This question deserves thorough consideration, especially in times when digital transformation is revolutionising the way we work.
+This question deserves thorough consideration, especially in times when digital Transformation revolutionised the way we work.

 The maturity model offers companies the opportunity to evaluate and optimise their processes and systems in a targeted manner.
 It is not just a theoretical concept, but a practical approach to maturity level optimisation that also works in practice.
 But how exactly does this maturity level analysis work and which Advantages does it bring?